OEAdebayo/skin-project/README.md

     make create-required-dir
     ```

 1. You can then start running entry point (`run_training.py` for the model training and various experiment pipelines respectively) with their respective arguments as CLI.
-For instance to train the proposed models without fine-tuning the base models and with the original train data for the binary classification task run:
+For instance to train the proposed VGG16 model without fine-tuning the it and with the original train data for 10 epochs for the binary classification task run:
     ```bash
     python run_training.py --classification_type bc --class_balance_type none
     ```